sebastian-heinz/Arrowgene.DragonsDogmaOnline/README.md

 80 - http/download
 52100 - tcp/server
 ```
-ensure that no other local services run on these.request1
+ensure that no other local services listen on these ports.

 # Client
 Launch the client with the following args: